NREL/EnergyPlus/design/FY2020/NFP-MultipleScheduledShades.md

 - Update SufaceGeometry::InitialAssociateWindowShadingControlFenestration() to remove the error message
 - Update unit test InitialAssociateWindowShadingControlFenestration_test() or add new unit test for overlapping controls
-- Modify the SurfaceData struct in DataSurfaces.hh to replace int WindowShadingControlPtr with std::vector \<int\> and add ActiveWindowShadingControlPtr
+- Modify the SurfaceData struct in DataSurfaces.hh to replace int WindowShadingControlPtr with std::vector \<int\> called WindowShadingControlList and add ActiveWindowShadingControlPtr.

-Modify to support std::vector\<int\> version of WindowShadingControlPtr everywhere it appears:
+The following list shows functions that currently reference WindowShadingControlPtr.
+For most functions, the only change will be to substitute ActiveWindowShadingControlPtr for places that WindowShadingControlPtr had been used previously.

 - DaylightingManager::FigureDayltgCoeffsAtPointsSetupForWindow()
 - DaylightingManager::GetDaylightingParametersInput()